alphagov/paas-tech-docs/source/documentation/troubleshooting/ssh.md

 ## Creating TCP tunnels with SSH

 You can use the [Conduit plugin](#conduit) to connect your local system to your remote backing service instance.
-If you nstead want to manually create a TCP tunnel with SSH, refer to this section.
+If you instead want to manually create a TCP tunnel with SSH, refer to this section.

 The `cf ssh` command supports [local port forwarding](https://en.wikipedia.org/wiki/Port_forwarding#Local_port_forwarding), which allows you to create tunnels from your local system to the application instance container.
 This is useful when you want to connect from your local system to a backing service that is only accessible from an app running on GOV.UK PaaS.